sergeymotorny/to-dolist/README.md

 3. **Deleting a Task:**
 - Click on the task you want to delete.
 - Click the "Delete" button.

-4. **Marking a Task as Completed:**
-   Click on the checkbox next to the task to mark it as completed.

 ## Contributing
 We welcome contributions to improve the to-doList application.
 To contribute: